Growian: Technical specification

 Growian's power rating was 3,000 kW, at the time the highest in the world.
 The rotor had an oscillating nave, a diameter of 100.4 m, and revolved at approximately 19.5 rpm.
 The orientation of the two blades was regulated by a mechanical-electrical mechanism.
 In contrast to most modern turbines, the blades rotated on the leeward side of the tower.

 The turbine house at a height of 100 m weighed 340 t, and each blade weighed 23 t.

 The turbine had a switching on speed of 5.4 m/s and a rated speed of 12 m/s.
 It would cut out at a speed of 24 m/s and was rated for a maximum survivable speed of 60 m/s.
 Projected annual energy yield at a mean wind speed of 9.3 m/s was approximately 12 GWh.

 Rotor and induction generator were mechanically coupled by a gearing mechanism consisting of one spur gear and two epicyclic gears.
 Feed-in to the power grid was realized using a set of motor–generators that was largely identical to that later used at Umspannwerk Neuhof, one of the few electrical substations that allowed for electricity import from the GDR.
-The rotors were constructed using steel walers, and in cross section consisted of a steel core, an outer skin and fibreglass reinforcement rods.
+The rotors were constructed using steel walers, and in cross section consisted of a steel core, an outer skin, and fibreglass reinforcement rods.

-The tower and one of the rotors are on display at the Auto & Technik Museum Sinsheim.
+The tower and one of the rotors are on display at the Technik Museum Sinsheim.

 The total cost of the installation was about 87 million Deutsche Mark.